 The CAGE test is a straightforward alcoholism screening test, used by many professionals in the alcohol addiction field.
 It can be self-administered or be provided by a family doctor or other health care providers.
+The CAGE questionnaire is utilized to test for AUD or alcohol use disorder in adults.
+It isn’t used to actually diagnose the disorder, but just to show if a problem might be present.

 It is the most commonly used screening tool for signs of alcoholism and is a widely respected alcoholism test due to its reliability.
 It has been translated into many languages and has been used around the world.